Hydrus Functionality in the Field: Unveiling the Depths of Ocean Intelligence

 Operating Beyond Clear Waters

 In a different mission with the Australian Institute of Marine Science, Hydrus was tasked to detect an object of interest in challenging turbid waters.
-To help overcome this, Hydrus was programmed to follow a meticulous search pattern to detect the object, analogous to a lawn mower working thorugh a field of grass.
+To help overcome this, Hydrus was programmed to follow a meticulous search pattern to detect the object, analogous to a lawn mower working through a field of grass.
 Methodically sweeping through the designated area, Hydrus’ camera successfully identified points of interest and captured stunningly precise imagery of the target objects.